theKashey/jest-typed-mock/README.md

 __jest-typed-mock__ just matches real files and mocks.

-TS:
+### TS:
 ``
 Property 'function2' is missing in type 'typeof "....a"'.
 ``

-Flow:
+### Flow:
 ``property `function2` of exports of "/__mocks__/a.js".
 Property not found in const real = () => import('/a.js');``

+### JS
+ As long there is no `types`, could only test exported names as their types(object, number, function), and function arguments count.
+ Even this is quite helpful.

+``jest-typed-mock: mocked export "function2" does not exists in a.js``

+# Result

 As result - you reduce a smell of mocking.
+Mocks becomes less fake, and tests becomes less flake.

+# Licence
+ MIT